Power Rangers: Television series

+According to executive producer Simon Bennett, Cosmic Fury was planned to be the final season set within the canon established since Mighty Morphin Power Rangers, with Hasbro instead opting for a franchise reboot; this reboot was originally set to be produced in partnership with Netflix; however, in 2024, Hasbro and Netflix ended their partnership, with the former opting to search for a new creative partner.
+In December 2024, rumors surfaced that Paramount would be partnering with Hasbro to produce future Power Rangers content.
+In March 2025, it was announced that Hasbro Entertainment and 20th Television would be producing a new live-action Power Rangers series for Disney+ with Jonathan E. Steinberg & Dan Shotz in talks to serve as writers, showrunners, and executive producers.

+Feature films

-Feature filmsPower Rangers has been adapted into three theatrical motion pictures.
+Power Rangers has been adapted into three theatrical motion pictures.
 The first two are distributed by 20th Century Fox, while the third film was released in 2017 by Lionsgate.

 In May 2014, Saban Brands and Lionsgate announced that they are planning to produce a new Power Rangers feature film.
-The movie, titled simply Power Rangers, was released on March 24, 2017 to mixed reviews and a low performance at the box office.
-A fourth Power Rangers film is currently in development by Entertainment One and Netflix.
+The film, titled simply Power Rangers, was released on March 24, 2017, to mixed reviews and a low performance at the box office.
+A fourth Power Rangers film was announced to be developed by Entertainment One and Netflix.
 On July 11, 2019, during a Reddit AMA, Dacre Montgomery revealed that the studio had plans to produce a second reboot, without him and the rest of the cast and the director returning.
 On December 13, 2019, it was reported that Jonathan Entwistle is in early talks to direct the reboot, with Patrick Burleigh being set to write the screenplay.
 The plot will reportedly involve time travel and will be set in the 1990s.
+These plans were scuttled in 2024, although, in December of the same year, reports surfaced that a new reboot film was being developed by Paramount Pictures in conjunction with Hasbro.

+On April 19, 2023, a special film titled Mighty Morphin Power Rangers: Once & Always was released.
+It serves to commemorate the 30th anniversary of both Mighty Morphin Power Rangers and the Power Rangers franchise.